doriantaylor/rb-store-digest/README.md

 The first order of business is to create a search function for the various metadata elements.
-Then, probably a Rack app to put this whole business online (much like the one I wrote in Perl).
-Following that, probably start poking around at that maintenance daemon I mentioned in the other section, and whatever else I think is a good idea.
+Then, probably a Rack app to put this whole business online (much like the analogous one I wrote in Perl).
+Following that, probably start poking around at that maintenance daemon I mentioned in the other section, and whatever else I think is a good idea and not too much effort.

 Afterward, I will probably take the show on the road: write a version in Python and/or JavaScript, for example.
 Maybe look at other